Books Like Widow’s Bay: 9 Cursed Island Thrillers That Will Make You Afraid of Islands (2026)

 Is Widow’s Bay Worth Watching?

-Yes.
-Rotten Tomatoes has it at 100%, and critics are calling it “Stephen King meets Jaws with a Parks and Rec sense of humor.”
+Yes, and critics are calling it “Stephen King meets Jaws with a Parks and Rec sense of humor.”
 The Matthew Rhys + Katie Dippold + Hiro Murai team-up is rare — reviewers are also pulling out Severance meets Parks and Recreation.
 If you like comedy horror that’s actually scary underneath the laughs, this is your show.

 What Shows Are Similar to Widow’s Bay?